aurelia/aurelia/docs/user-docs/routing/direct-routing.md

 The simple example above shows you how to render a component using the router, and now we are going to introduce support for parameters.
 A parameter is a dynamic value in your route which can be accessed inside of the routed component.
 For example, this might be a product ID or a category name.

-To access parameters from the route, we can get those from the router lifecycle hook called `enter` which also supports promises and can be asynchronous.
+To access parameters from the route, we can get those from the router lifecycle hook called `load` which also supports promises and can be asynchronous.

 {% tabs %}
 {% tab title="my-app.html" %}